Wen-ChuangChou/Speaker-identification/README.md

 ## Model architecture

 ## Results
-The accuracy rate reaches *53.94%* when implementing only one layer of the transformer encoder.
+The accuracy rate reaches **53.94%** when implementing only one layer of the transformer encoder.
 ![image](https://github.com/Wen-ChuangChou/Speaker-identification/blob/main/doc/fig/acc_1_transform_layer.png?raw=true)

-When implementing two layers of the transformer encoder, the accuracy rate increases to *66.49%*.
+When implementing two layers of the transformer encoder, the accuracy rate increases to **66.49%**.
 ![image](https://github.com/Wen-ChuangChou/Speaker-identification/blob/main/doc/fig/acc_2_transform_layers.png?raw=true)

-By implementing two layers of the transformer encoder and increasing the number of expected features in the input (d_model) from 80 to 256, the accuracy rate further improves to *72.95%*.
+By implementing two layers of the transformer encoder and increasing the number of expected features in the input (d_model) from 80 to 256, the accuracy rate further improves to **72.95%**.
 ![image](https://github.com/Wen-ChuangChou/Speaker-identification/blob/main/doc/fig/acc_2_transform_layers_increase_d_model.png?raw=true)

-The accurancy rate reaches 77.24% when the above hyperparameters are the same, but the number of heads increases from 4 to 64.
+Maintaining the above hyperparameters but increasing the number of heads from 4 to 64 results in an accuracy rate of **77.24%**.
 ![image](https://github.com/Wen-ChuangChou/Speaker-identification/blob/main/doc/fig/acc_2_transform_layers_increase_d_model_increase_head.png?raw=true)

+It is important to note that increasing the values of the above hyperparameters does not improve the performance of the model.

 ## Requirements
 PyTorch 1.8.1